gorcajo/backend-challenge/README.md

 I considered that the only unit test this application needed was `com.guillermoorcajo.backendchallenge.unittests.BasketServiceV1Test`.

-The tests can be more exhaustive, but for this code challenge I think that's enough.
+The tests can be more exhaustive, but for this code challenge I think that's enough (I didn't followed TDD).
 I've used JUnit for the test itself and Mckito to isolate the class under test and mock its dependencies.

 ## 2. Frontend